tro3373/ydl/README.md

 ```

 ```
-SPA asssets embeded in api will be ignored
+SPA asssets embeded in api will be orverrite

               /api  proxy    :3000
 -- nginx ------------------> server/ydl